marcusmicha/screenshots_class/readme.md

 * Place the initial csv file in the *data* folder
 * ```pip install -r requirements.txt```

+Some discussions added in the last cell  of the notebook.

 Let me know if you have any question 🙂